 A pattern of purchasing items and receiving excessive refunds

-Acceptable buying practices include adherence to the following separate policies.
+Acceptable buying practices include adherence to the following policies.

-Communications: Your communications with sellers—via email, the Resolution Center or Community discussion boards—should comply with our member-to-member contact policy.
+Communications: Your communications with sellers—via email, My eBay Messages or Community discussion boards—should comply with our member-to-member contact policy.

 Customs declarations: Asking a seller to falsely declare an item as a gift on a customs form is considered to be encouraging illegal activity.

-Unwelcome and malicious buying: Bidding on or buying items with no intention of completing the transaction, or circumventing sellers' requirements for buyers is considered unwelcome and malicious buying.
+Unwelcome and malicious buying: We consider bidding on or buying an item when you have no intention of completing the transaction, or circumventing a seller's buyer requirements, to be unwelcome and malicious buying.

-Note: We look at the circumstances, including the members' past history.
-We make decisions based on the evidence in the individual case, as well as by evaluating patterns of behavior that create a negative value in the marketplace.
+When we review a report of a member violating our policies, we look at the circumstances, including the members' history.
+We make decisions based on the evidence in the individual situation, as well as by evaluating patterns of behavior that create a negative value in the marketplace.
 If we aren't sure about something or can't prove it with certainty, we may not take any action.
 Also, because we respect our members' privacy, we can't discuss the results of any investigations.

 Why does eBay have this policy?